Student Guide – How to use to Turnitin in Canvas

 Viewing Grades & Feedback given in Turnitin

 You can view your grade in Canvas as you would normally for all assignments.
-If your instructor has provided feedback in using the Turnitin Grading Tools you will need to go to your assignments tab in Canvas and select the assignment you wish to view feedback on, which will display the Turnitin Assignment Inbox (See Fig. 8) To view your instructor feedback, click on your numeric grade from the Grade column of the assignment dashboard.
+If your instructor has provided feedback using the Turnitin Grading Tools you will need to go to your assignments tab in Canvas and select the assignment you wish to view feedback on, which will display the Turnitin Assignment dashboard (See Fig. 8) To view your instructor feedback, click on your numeric grade from the Grade column of the assignment dashboard.
 This will open the document viewer.

 Note: If your grade is unavailable, the feedback release date may not have passed.
 You can check this date by clicking on the question mark beside the assignment title.